 Address: 24737 Arnold Drive, Sonoma

-Cline Cellars is, and has been since opening many years ago, been dedicated to sustainable farming and continues to be a leader in that regards.
+Cline Family Cellars is, and has been since opening many years ago, dedicated to sustainable farming and continues to be a leader in that regards.
 Most Sonoma Valley wineries that are sustainable pay attention to irrigation, pesticides and how to keep both flora and fauna safe.

-Cline, however, goes well beyond that as they have over 500 goats and 1500 sheep to clean the vine row in spring and then only the sheep from July to September.
+Cline, however, goes well beyond that, as they have over 500 goats and 1500 sheep to clean the vine row in spring, and then only the sheep from July to September.
 So, depending on when you visit, you might see some super cute animals cruising around the vineyard!

 Cline is known for varietals that everyone knows and loves, and some of the more obscure wines such as Mourvedre, Carignane and sweet Late Harvest wines.
 Cline Cellars has more in-depth tours and tastings if you choose to reserve and pay an added charge.